 With the captain of the boat and the tour guide

-We sailed for 45 minutes in beautiful sunny weather and we, the Icelanders on board the whale watching boat, felt that the breeze was warm - others opted for the warm overalls, which were offered to the passengers.
-Do bring a hat and gloves just in case as we are out on the open ocean.
+We sailed for 45 minutes in beautiful, sunny weather, and the Icelanders on board the whale-watching boat felt the breeze was warm; others opted for the warm overalls offered to the passengers.
+Do bring a hat and gloves just in case, as we are out on the open sea.

-Life-jackets are also offered to the passengers - and seasickness tablets if needed.
-If you prefer to stay inside there are also plenty of heated indoor cabins with wifi and refreshments for sale.
+Life jackets are also offered to passengers, and seasickness tablets are available if needed.
+If you prefer to stay inside, there are also plenty of heated indoor cabins with wifi and refreshments for sale.

-Humpback whales are often called the most entertaining whales, as they are very curious animals.
+Humpback whales are often called the most entertaining whales because they are very curious.
 You can see them swimming straight up to the boats as they seem to want to check us out as much as we want to check them out ;)

-You can see in my video below how close they are to the whale watching boat.
+You can see in my video above how close they are to the whale watching boat.

 A whale fluking